West Virginia Law Review

 2. Good-Faith Motive Standard

-Jurisdictions that follow a good-faith standard provide that
+Jurisdictions that follow a good-faith standard provide

-take place before the discovery of the falsification became
+that "a recantation must take place before the discovery

-known to the witness,
+of the falsification became known to the witness,

 himself."
 [FN87] Though the policy goal for this type of

-language is identical to
+language is identical to that of the

-that of the objective-view-of-motive language discussed
+objective-view-of-motive language discussed previously,

-previously, [FN88]the
+[FN88]the

 outcome of its application is not always the same.
-With this
+With

-learn of the lie.
+the authorities ever learn of the lie.
 To invoke the

 defense, it only matters that the liar himself has no

-knowledge that the authorities
+knowledge that the authorities have or will have learned

-have or will have learned of his lie before he retracts it.
+of his lie before he retracts it.
+Thus, as long as a

-believes his untruths are secret, he may invoke the defense.
+believes his untruths are secret, he may invoke the

-Needless to say, once
+defense.
+Needless to say, once the authorities have made

-the authorities have made public their knowledge of the lies
+public their knowledge of the lies or commenced a

 perjury prosecution against the liar, the discovery of the

-lie is known to the liar and
+lie is known to the liar and the defense is

 This good-faith motive is better understood by contrasting

-objective-view-of-motive standard in a hypothetical: A
+it with the objective-view-of-motive standard in a

-witness testifies falsely, but
+hypothetical: A witness testifies falsely, but

-later decides to clear his conscience by offering the truth
+later decides to clear his conscience by offering the

-to the court.
-Unknown to
+truth to the court.
+Unknown to the witness and before his

-attorney obtains documents that
+recantation, the district attorney obtains documents that

 incontrovertibly prove the witness willfully lied while

 testifying.
-Using an
+Using an objective-view-of-motive, the witness

-perjury because it
+must be convicted of perjury because it

 became manifest that the falsification was or would be

 exposed.
-For an
+For an objective-view-of-motive standard, the

-usually irrelevant.
+liar's beliefs are usually irrelevant.

 However, with a defense that requires a goodfaith motive,

-this element is satisfied
+this element is satisfied because the witness subjectively

-statements were secret at the
+believes his false statements were secret at the

 time of recantation.
 Therefore, under a good-faith motive

-retraction excuses his former perjury.
+requirement, the witness's retraction excuses his former

 3. Motive Irrelevant